A Tradition for 35 Years

 Each year, people look forward to receiving this devotional Advent calendar, which includes daily Scripture readings, a suggested devotion, and a poem.
 Since its beginnings, it has been a collaborative project that I have created with my good friend Merry Watters.
-Last year, 2019, marked the 30th anniversary of the calendar.
+This year, 2024, marks the 35th anniversary of the calendar.

 In 1988, I was serving as the pastor of the United Methodist Church in White River Junction, Vermont, and Merry was pastor of the Essex United Methodist Church in Essex, Vermont.
 On a visit to her home at the beginning of Advent, I noticed on her refrigerator a calendar she had created for her congregation.
 For each day of the season, she had selected a reading from the Bible, with a brief suggestion for an activity for the day.
 I asked if I could use it with members of my congregation, and took a copy home that day, adding a few decorative touches before reprinting it and distributing.
 That calendar, composed on a typewriter, provided the basic structure for all the calendars to follow.
 Unlike traditional calendars, which have 24 windows for each day in December, ours follows the liturgical calendar, and so always begins on the First Sunday of Advent.